Use the ColumnMappedTextInstructionDataset#

 env_vars: # Additional environment variables

-HF_DATASETS_CACHE: /shared/hf_cache # similar to hf_home, useful when use a different directory for datasets.
+HF_DATASETS_CACHE: /shared/hf_cache # Similar to hf_home; useful when you use a different directory for datasets.

 # Optional: Specify custom job directory